 Carbohydrate-containing foods are compared with glucose or white bread as a reference food, which is given a GI score of 100.
 The GI compares foods that have the same amount of carbohydrate, gram for gram.
 Carbohydrates that break down quickly during digestion have a higher glycaemic index (GI more than 70).
-These high GI carbohydrates release their glucose into the blood quickly, such as a baked potato.
+These high GI carbohydrates, such as a baked potato, release their glucose into the blood quickly.

-Carbohydrates that break down slowly release glucose gradually into the bloodstream, such as oats.
+Carbohydrates that break down slowly, such as oats, release glucose gradually into the bloodstream.
 They have low glycaemic indexes (GI less than 55).
 The blood glucose response is slower and flatter.
 Low GI foods prolong digestion due to their slow break down and may help with satiety (feeling full).

 Choosing between high and low GI foods

 The best carbohydrate food to eat varies depending on the person and situation.
 For example, the rate at which porridge and cornflakes are broken down to glucose is different.
 People with type 2 diabetes or impaired glucose tolerance have become resistant to the action of insulin or cannot produce insulin rapidly enough to match the release of glucose into the blood after eating carbohydrate-containing foods.
 This means their blood glucose levels may rise above the normal level.